Canon 300D vs 30D

 - More modern: Reflects 2 years and 6 months of technical progress since the 300D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 30D is the clear winner of the contest (13 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 30D is the clear winner of the contest (14 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 300D and the 30D in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 300D and the 30D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 The review scores listed above should be treated with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.